Seeed-Studio/wiki-documents/docs/BeagleBone_Green.md

 ![](https://github.com/SeeedDocument/BeagleBone_Green/raw/master/bbg12.png)

- **2. When booting the board the Ethernet port orange LED is ON for a while, then is OFF for a while, to be ON again for some time etc. The board is not reachable via the network.**
+ **2. Sometimes the BBG's network port does not work and must be restarted to resume work.
+Occasionally this happens.**

-Please remove the capacitor C162.
+Please replace a stable power supply and try again.
+Usually mobile phone USB power adapter is more stable than that computer USB.
+Or you can remove the capacitor C162.

  ![](https://github.com/SeeedDocument/BeagleBone_Green/raw/master/images/Capatictor.png)